Contact Me

 3. Nature Boy

-Nat King Cole had this song dropped off to him on a tape in 1948 before he was about to take the stage.
+Nature Boy was introduced to Nat King Cole from a tape dropped off to him in 1948 before he was about to take the stage.

 After hearing the song a bit later he knew he wanted to record it and eventually tracked down the writer.